sftcd/openssl/esnistuff/README.md

 Most recent first...

+- Feeding same private, h/s key share and client_random and ESNIKeys values to both NSS and OpenSSL, I get the same public, Z and Zx and hashes and AAD.
+But I end up with different symm K and IV.
+  Still... progress!

 - Slow progress matching keys with NSS - finally got the NSS private (exported via logging - see [nssdoit.sh](./nssdoit.sh)) to work when imported to OpenSSL.
 We now have the same